This Is the Army: Award and honors

-The musical score was nominated for and won the Oscar for Music (Scoring of a Musical Picture) (Ray Heindorf) at the 16th Annual Academy Awards.
+The musical score was nominated for and won the Oscar for Music (Scoring of a Musical Picture) (Ray Heindorf) at the 16th Academy Awards.
 The film was also nominated in the category Best Sound (Nathan Levinson), but lost to This Land Is Mine.

 Adaptations

 Lux Radio Theatre presented a broadcast of the show on February 22, 1943, featuring 200 soldiers and a chorus of professional singers.